overtone1000/LSU_TV/README.md

 # Neopixel Graphics
-This is a PlatformIO library bast on the FastLED library to abstract rendering methods and implement typical effects.
+This is a PlatformIO library based on the FastLED library to abstract rendering methods and implement typical effects.